LIRiley-prog/CSU-Senior-Project/docs/Proposal.md

 **Goal:** Choose a model small enough to run locally with low latency.
 **First Steps:**
 - Install Ollama on a laptop/server.
-- Test these models: Phi-3 Mini, Gemma 2B, Mistral 7B (quantized).
+- Test these models: Phi-3 Mini, Gemma 2B, Mistral 7B.
 - Follow Ollama’s tutorial “Using Ollama with Python.”
 - Create a Python timing script to benchmark response speed.
 **Outcome:** A chart comparing speed, accuracy, and resource usage.